infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 ================= scr embedding_layer

-In a last step of data preprocessing, we want to define our train, validation and test data set.
+In a last step of data preprocessing, we want to set a train, validation and test data set.
 For that we define a function **split_df** which ensures that all sets are balanced hence they have the same ratio for each class as the full data set.
-Without this predefined grouping by star rating it could happen that the model only trains on the most occurring rating.
+Without this predefined grouping by star rating. it could happen that the model only trains on the most occurring rating.

 ================ scr split_df